ilygatsika/ape_gto3d/readme.txt

     the linear Schrodinger-type eigenvalue problem for Coulomb potential.
     Molecular system is diatomic molecule with one electron in three-dimensions.

+Usage

+    Input is results obtained with diatomic_1e of HelFEM placed in the dat directory.

 TODO

     [OK] ce code va être dans un répertoire git